This post may contain affiliate links. Please read our disclosure policy.

 - This soup can be frozen, but it will also keep in the fridge for at least 3-4 days in an airtight container.
 I actually find the flavor gets even better after the first day or so!

-- Simply warm it up over a low heat and enjoy.
+- Simply warm it up over a low heat in a small saucepan and enjoy.

-- I also like to sprinkle some Tony Chachere's seasoning onto my bowl of soup for a little kick and more saltiness!
+- I also like to sprinkle some Cajun seasoning onto my bowl of soup for a little kick and more saltiness!

 Creamy Sweet Potato Soup